Skip to contents

 Examples

-#> year area_code item_cbs_code processing production other_uses feed seed
+#> year area_code item_cbs_code domestic_supply food production feed seed

 #> <int> <int> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl>